thehaseebshah/garden/content/Public Rulebook/How Rules Work.md

     3. (Parentheses) enclose comments for rules.
     4. Underline represents a rule that requires changes
 2. You, the Rule Follower (RF), have promised ALLAH SWT to follow these rules in the contract.
-3. Your Accountability Partner (AP) is: Hassan Irfan.
+3. Your Accountability Partner (AP) is: Syed Addan.
 4. You have agreed to follow these rules with your accountability partner, and have agreed to owe a certain amount of money to a charity fund when a certain action happens in the rules.
 5. Charity fund is:
     1. Al Khidmat